 Support fully-collaborative grant-funded investigations and others

 The Microbiome Analysis Core is sustained by a fee-for-service model and grant-incorporated effort levels.
 The first five hours of consultation are free of charge, and subsequent services are invoiced at $150/hour of person-time for internal (Harvard T.H.
 Chan School of Public Health) research, $175/hour for external academic institutions (other Harvard institutions and external academic institutions), and $250/hour for industry institutions.
-This rate supports advanced consultation, analysis, administrative tasks, FASRC compute cluster cycles, and data storage.
+This rate supports advanced consultation, analysis, administrative tasks, FASRC compute cluster cycles and data storage.

-Contact us for consultations, service requests, letter of support, or to discuss a collaboration.
+Contact us for consultations, service requests, price quotes, letters of support, or to discuss a collaboration.

 Summary of common workflows of data analysis

-Amplicon (16S rRNA / ITS) or shotgun metagenomic, metatranscriptomic (SG) sequencing data is passed through a quality control pipeline using the bioBakery workflows.
-16S / ITS: The amplicon sequence data pipelines consist of two approaches, USEARCH / VSEARCH and DADA2 to identify operational taxonomic units (OTUs) and amplicon sequence variates (ASVs), respectively.
-These taxonomic profiles are then passed to PICRUSt, which infers gene content and abundance of taxa, to predict the metagenome composition of the 16S-resolved community.
-PICRUSt predicted metagenomes are amenable to similar downstream analysis as metagenomes identified from shotgun sequencing data, but with taxonomic resolution limited by 16S.
-In tiered-design studies, MicroPita takes as input results from 16S surveys to inform sample subset selection for SG follow-up work, governed by user-specified features of interest (clinical/environmental metadata, diversity measures, etc.).
-SG: Microbiome composition (bacteria, archaea, viruses and eukaryotic microbes) is gleaned from SG sequencing data using MetaPhlAn2, which resolves taxonomic diversity and abundance at the subspecies level.
+Amplicon (16S rRNA gene / 18S / ITS) or shotgun metagenomic / metatranscriptomic sequencing data is passed through a quality control pipeline using the bioBakery workflows.
+16S / 18S / ITS: The amplicon sequence data pipeline provides two approaches, USEARCH / VSEARCH and DADA2 to identify operational taxonomic units (OTUs) and amplicon sequence variants (ASVs), respectively.
+These taxonomic profiles are then passed to PICRUSt2, which infers gene content and abundance of pathways, to predict the functional profile of the amplicon-resolved community.
+PICRUSt2 predicted metagenomes are amenable to similar downstream analysis as metagenomes identified from shotgun sequencing data, but with taxonomic resolution limited by 16S / ITS.
+Microbiome composition (bacteria, archaea, viruses, and eukaryotic microbes) is gleaned from shotgun sequencing data using MetaPhlAn, which resolves taxonomic diversity and abundance at the species and strain level.

-Metagenomes, both PICRUSt-predicted and SG-sequenced, can further be passed through the HUMAnN2 pipeline.
-HUMAnN2 determines conservation and abundance of gene modules (sets of genes related by sequence and function) and biochemical pathways to reveal the metabolic potential of the microbial community.
+Shotgun metagenomes / metatranscriptomes can further be passed through the HUMAnN pipeline.
+HUMAnN determines conservation and abundance of gene modules (sets of genes related by sequence and function) and biochemical pathways to reveal the metabolic potential of the microbial community.